Trade guide

 • Identify your target customer types

-• Develop service packages and specializations
+• Develop service packages and specialisations

 • Build relationships with suppliers